A prime system with many self-joinings: Definitions and notation

-We also consider cylinders defined only by some entries $a_{i_1}\in \mathcal{A}_{i_1},...,a_{i_k} \in \mathcal{A}_{i_k}$ defining the cylinder
+We also consider cylinders defined only by some entries $a_{i_1}\in \mathcal{A}_{i_1},\ldots,a_{i_k} \in \mathcal{A}_{i_k}$ defining the cylinder

 and we refer to the $i_j$ as \emph{defining indices} of the cylinder.
 The collection of cylinder sets forms a basis for the topology of $X$.
-When working with a symbolic system $(X,T)$, fixing initial entries corresponds to an interval in $[0,1]$.
+When working with a symbolic system $(X,T)$, fixing initial entries corresponds to an interval in $[0,1]$, meaning that a cylinder set corresponds to an interval.

 The first three conditions in the definition of rigid rank one by cylinders imply that $G$ is rank one, but in the general setting of a rank one transformation there is no requirement that the subsets $I_i$ are intervals.
 The fourth condition gives a sequence of times under which the transformation $R$ is rigid, meaning that along these times the iterates of $R$ approach the identity.
 Indeed, Condition~\eqref{it:four} implies that $\frac{\lambda(R^{n_k}R^iI_k \cap R^i I_k)}{\lambda(I_k)}$ is close to 1 for all large $k$ and $0 \leq i <n_k$, and so using this with Conditions~\eqref{it:one} and~\eqref{it:three}, we have a rigidity sequence.